Tuesday, May 14, 2024

 You need a fun atmosphere: string lights, Taylor Swift playing, fruit, chocolate, tea, juice, maybe inflatable yoga balls to bounce on (I have these in my classroom and kids love them-- they allow you to be childlike and physically silly in a way that's a good release from playing chess.)
 Chess sets and clocks should already be out and available for use.
 The Girls' Room should be closer to team rooms and they should do outreach to parents.
 It should be a comfortable, fun place to hang out.
 Not an empty room far away from everything with nothing in it.

 Activities: I don't think girls want to meet or play high rated female players.
 It's awkward and weird.
 They want high quality game analysis with little/no wait.
 Hire two female A players or experts who are experienced coaches and have them offer drop-in game analysis all day for three days.
 Let parents know.
-I could pack that room by the end of the tournament.

 Have meetups for girls from different areas at specific times (Texas, Saturday at 4:30, NY area, Friday at 10 am, etc.) Moms want their girls to be friends with chess playing girls in the same region.